jmebia/jmebia.github.io/docs/index.md

 When it comes to passion, I dive into my more creative side: designing and developing indie games in Godot.
 I also do digital illustrations and post them online!

-Outside my working hours, I am a full-time beagle parent and I love to play either digital or tabletop games.
+Outside my working hours, I am a full-time beagle parent and I love to play tabletop or video games.

 ---

 ## More about me